-Bill Clinton runs for the United States House of Representatives.
-Twenty-eight year old Bill Clinton campaigns against John Paul Hammerschmidt, an incredibly popular Republican incumbent who swept every previous congressional race.
-Bill loses the election but captured 48.2% of the vote, the closest that any Democrat had come to beating Hammerschmidt in over 20 years.
+Bill Clinton ran for the United States House of Representatives in 1974.
+Twenty-eight year old Bill Clinton campaigns against John Paul Hammerschmidt, an incredibly popular Republican incumbent.
+Bill loses the election but captured 48.2% of the vote, the closest that any Democrat came to beating Hammerschmidt during his 26 years in Congress.”

 “Bill Clinton’s ready, he’s fed up too.
 He’s a lot like me, he’s a lot like you.
 Bill Clinton’s gonna get things done, and we’re gonna send him to Washington.”
 This was the jingle that ran on TV commercials and radio ads in the fall of 1974 in the race for the Third Congressional District, and highlighted the 28-year-old Bill Clinton vying for his first political seat.